kkfinkkfin/nginx-migration-tool/README.md

 3, New Mergeable Ingress resource with  specific IngressClass Name

 •Do not modify the existing Ingress resources in the cluster and would not affect the existing access traffic.
-•In the CE, there are multiple ingresses with the same hostname with different paths, and we can't convert directly due to host collision detection, so we need to identify them first and then convert them to Mergeable Ingress resources.
+<br>•In the CE, there are multiple ingresses with the same hostname with different paths, and we can't convert directly due to host collision detection, so we need to identify them first and then convert them to Mergeable Ingress resources.

 ![image](https://user-images.githubusercontent.com/59547386/171353885-e84e4b68-4770-4721-8253-dfe9a795750c.png)